Which type of Antenna are you going to build?

-With these additions to our line, our customers have a wide range of choices, allowing them to customize their choice of spreaders for the load the spreaders will be asked to carry: lowest band desired, total number of bands, and the most severe weather conditions likely to be encountered in their location.
+Our wide line of fiberglass quad spreader arms allows our customers to select the ideal spreader arm for its intended role: lowest band desired, total number of bands, and the most severe weather conditions likely to be encountered in the customer’s location.
 You may design your quad with budget in mind, or to be “bulletproof”.
 In either case, our aim is to give you absolutely the most for your money.

 MAX-GAIN SYSTEMS’ spreaders – unlike earlier types of sleeved spreaders using smaller diameter, less reliable materials-offer a number of advantages:

 - FedEx shippable.
 Available since the spreaders telescope at 8 feet… saving a great deal over the motor freight charges required for all one piece spreaders.